Shelby Cullom Davis

-Shelby Cullom Davis (April 1, 1909 – May 26, 1994) was an American businessman, investor, and philanthropist from the state of New York.
-In 1947 he created Shelby Cullom Davis & Company, which became a leading investment firm.
-He later served as the American Ambassador to Switzerland under Presidents Richard Nixon and Gerald Ford.
-Originally from Peoria, Illinois, Davis' uncle was Shelby Moore Cullom, who served in the U.S Senate for 30 years and introduced the legislation to create the Interstate Commerce Commission.
+Shelby Cullom Davis (April 1, 1909 – May 26, 1994) was an American businessman, investor, and philanthropist.
+In 1947, he founded Shelby Cullom Davis & Company, which became a leading investment firm.
+He later served as U.S. ambassador to Switzerland under Presidents Richard Nixon and Gerald Ford.

-Education
+Early life and education

-After graduating from The Lawrenceville School in 1926, he matriculated to Princeton University, graduating in 1930 and earned a master's degree at Columbia University in 1931.
-He earned a doctorate in political science at the Graduate Institute of International Studies, Geneva, in 1934.
-His dissertation was about military personnel in Africa (Reservoirs of men, a history of the black troops of French West Africa).
+Davis was born April 1, 1909, in Peoria, Illinois.
+He attended Lawrenceville School in Lawrence Township, New Jersey, where he graduated in 1926, and matriculated to Princeton University, where he graduated in 1930.
+The following year, in 1931, he earned a master's degree from Columbia University.
+In 1934, he earned a doctorate in political science from the Graduate Institute of International Studies in Geneva.
+His dissertation, Reservoirs of men, a history of the black troops of French West Africa, was about military personnel in Africa.

-Thomas E. Dewey
+Davis' uncle was Shelby Moore Cullom, who served in the U.S Senate for 30 years and introduced the legislation to create the Interstate Commerce Commission.

+Career

+Shelby worked as a European correspondent for CBS Radio in Geneva.
+In 1941, he became a member of the New York Stock Exchange.
+Six years later, with an investment of $100,000, he founded and headed Shelby Cullom Davis & Company, an investment firm, specializing in insurance securities.

 Shelby joined the staff of District Attorney Thomas E. Dewey as an economist and research assistant.
 He advised Dewey during his presidential runs in 1940 and 1944 and was later appointed by then-New York Governor Dewey as First Deputy Superintendent of Insurance from 1944 to 1947.

-Business career

-Prior to his government service, Shelby had worked as a European correspondent for CBS Radio in Geneva.
-In 1941 he became a member of the New York Stock Exchange.
-6 years later, with an investment of $100,000 he founded and headed Shelby Cullom Davis & Company, an investment firm, specializing in insurance securities.
-At the time of his death Shelby served as chairman.
-His son, Shelby Davis, formed Davis Selected Advisers in 1969 and by the 1980s had made the cut for Forbes Magazine's richest 400 Americans.